 Despite paying taxes your entire life, even when you die, the government still wants something from you!
 As a financially savvy individual, it behooves you to understand as much about the tax rules as possible.
+At the very least, you need to know about the historical gift tax exclusion amount.
 After all, tax is likely your largest ongoing expense.

 The Internal Revenue Code imposes a gift tax on property or cash you give to any one person, but only if the value of the gift exceeds a certain threshold called the annual gift tax exclusion.
-For 2020, that annual gift tax exclusion amount is $15,000.
+The historical gift tax exclusion amount tends to increase by $1,000 increments every three to five years.

 Estate Tax Exemption vs. Annual Gift Tax Exclusion